 Rules & Regulations

-FAXED or ELECTRONIC Applications (as defined below) are subject to the below Rules and Regulations and must be RECEIVED by March, 8, 2017 at 12:00 AM Eastern Standard Time and PAPER Applications must be postmarked and mailed by March 8, 2017.
+FAXED or E-MAILED APPLICATIONS must be RECEIVED by May, 31, 2018 at 8:00 PM Eastern Standard Time and PAPER Applications must be postmarked and mailed by May 31, 2018.

 Agreement to Rules and Regulations